Baedrick/dk_renderer/README.md

 # Toy Renderer
 Real-time, physically based, gpu-driven toy renderer build with OpenGL.

-# AI Usage Declaration
-I used local Large Language Models (LLMs) as an offline tool to support development without replacing the core work of building the rendering engine.
-I used AI to interpret platform libraries and debug poorly documented APIs, and to generate throwaway code to test technical ideas.
-These mockups served only as a quick check to see if an approach was viable within academic timelines.
-I rewrote all final code from scratch to meet the performance and architectural needs of the codebase.
-Finally, I used AI to check grammar and phrasing in my development journal and documentation.

-Beyond these specific uses, I am solely responsible for the project's design, architecture, and every line of code in the final implementation.

 # Building
 To build the binaries from source, you'll need [Microsoft C/C++ Build Tools v17 (2022) or later](https://aka.ms/vs/17/release/vs_buildtools.exe).
 The codebase